The best mesh Wi-Fi routers 2024 from our comprehensive testing

 Key specs – Nodes (as reviewed): 3; Claimed coverage: 753m²; 2.4GHz speed: 600Mbits/sec; 5GHz speed: 4.8Gbits/sec; MIMO channels: 2×4 on each band; Ethernet ports: 4 x GbE per node

-3. Asus ZenWiFi XD5: The best mid-range mesh Wi-Fi router
+3. Asus ZenWiFi XD5: Best mid-range mesh Wi-Fi router

 The Asus ZenWiFi XD5 is a compact mesh system that offers not only strong performance and range but also a huge selection of features.
 It’s crammed with tools that give you fine control over your home network, whether you use the app or the web portal, and it includes both parental controls and network security for free, where some other systems charge a subscription fee.